cebartling/gulp-browserify-example/README.md

 ------------

 This assumes that you have Node.js installed.
 If you don't, go get it for your platform of choice.
 The npm tool comes with the Node.js runtime.
+From the root directory of this repository:

-To have access to gulp's CLI, install gulp globally `$ npm install gulp -g` cd to the cloned repo `cd gulp-browserify-example`
+1. Install gulp globally so you have access to the gulp command: `npm install -g gulp`

-1. Install the node modules: `npm install`
+2. Install the node modules: `npm install`
-2. Install Compass (assumes you have Ruby installed): `gem install compass`.
+3. Install Compass (assumes you have Ruby installed): `gem install compass`.
 We use SASS in our example.
-3. Retrieve bower components via gulp and bower: `gulp setup`.
+4. Retrieve bower components via gulp and bower: `gulp setup`.
 This will pull down Twitter Bootstrap 3.x and Modernizr.
-4. Build everything and serve it through gulp: `gulp`.
+5. Build everything and serve it through gulp: `gulp`.
 If Chrome doesn't automatically come up, navigate with a browser to http://localhost:8080.